firebase/functions-samples/README.md

  1. [**Quickstarts**](#quickstarts) are minimal examples for each types of triggers.
  1. [**Development Environment Samples and Boilerplates**](#environment) illustrates how to get started with different, commonly used JavaScript development patterns such as Typescript, React SSR, ES2017 etc...
- 1. [**Image manipulation**](#image) shows a few ways where you can process and transform images using Cloud Functions such as generating thumbnails, converting images extracting metadata...
+ 1. [**Image Processing**](#image) shows a few ways where you can process and transform images using Cloud Functions such as generating thumbnails, converting images extracting metadata...
- 1. [**Firebase Realtime Database data consistency**](#rtdb) show how to implement automatic data consistency such as keeping a count of children, having a max amount of node childs, cleaning up old data etc...
+ 1. [**Firebase Realtime Database Data Consistency**](#rtdb) show how to implement automatic data consistency such as keeping a count of children, having a max amount of node childs, cleaning up old data etc... for your Realtime Database.
  1. [**Other common usecases**](#other) a set of other common usecases for Cloud Functions.